CS-DS-125/125book/py4e_rst/08-lists.rst

 Usually when we are reading a file we want to do something to the lines other than just printing the whole line.
-Often we want to find the “interesting lines” and then *parse* the line to find some interesting *part* of the line.
-What if we wanted to print out the day of the week from those lines that start with “From”?
+Often we want to find the "interesting lines" and then *parse* the line to find some interesting *part* of the line.
+What if we wanted to print out the day of the week from those lines that start with "From"?

 ::